BONUS RETURN - Reducing Emissions by Turning Nutrients and Carbon into Benefits

 - Establish a user-driven knowledge platform and improve technology-user interface.

-RETURN will identify and assess promising emerging eco-technologies that will be supported by transdisciplinary analysis of the capacity of eco-technologies’ to address multiple sustainability challenges.
-The co-enquiry process with stakeholders will support evidence based reviews and a sustainability analysis of a number of selected technologies.
+BONUS RETURN will identify and assess promising emerging eco-technologies that will be supported by transdisciplinary analysis of the capacity of eco-technologies to address multiple sustainability challenges.
+The co-enquiry process with stakeholders will support an evidence-based review and a sustainability analysis of a number of selected eco-technologies.

 - A Serious Game System Development,